robokrishan/entropy-systems-s3-water-firmware/README.md

 # ESP32-S3 Water Sampling Firmware

-RTOS-based firmware for an ESP32-S3 controller used to operate a drone-mounted water-sampling mechanism.
+RTOS-based firmware for an ESP32-S3 controller used to operate and monitor a drone-mounted water-sampling mechanism.

-The system controls:
+The system controls and monitors:

 - A continuous-rotation servo for nozzle deployment and retraction
 - A water pump
 - Upper and lower mechanical limit switches
+- RC/Pixhawk PWM command inputs
 - Motion timeout safety monitoring
+- INA226 voltage, current, and power monitoring
+- SSD1306 OLED diagnostics display

 The firmware is built with **ESP-IDF** and **FreeRTOS** and uses a modular, event-driven state-machine architecture rather than a traditional super-loop.

+---

 ## Current Status

-Implemented and tested:
+### Implemented and Tested

+#### State Machine

 - FreeRTOS-based state-machine task and event queue
 - Runtime state registration